Learn how to use the Elastic MongoDB connector to sync data from MongoDB Atlas to an Elastic Cloud deployment.

 - Select Create an Elasticsearch index.

-- Choose Use a connector as your ingestion method.
+- Choose Connector as your ingestion method.

 Name your new index, for example

-- Select the MongoDB connector type.
+search-mongo-sample, then save.
 This takes you to the Configuration tab of your index overview page.

 Next we need to input our Atlas details to configure the connector.